Electric bikes take the hard work out of cycling, so it's no wonder they are becoming hugely popular.

 Some designs are nicer than others.
 The best e-bikes are hard to tell apart from regular bikes, which also makes them less of a target for thieves.

-Many bike shops will let you try before you buy, so when you have a shortlist, it’s worth riding them all to see which you prefer.
+Many bike shops will let you try before you buy (certain Halfords branches offer a 48-hour trial, while all stores will let you ride for 30 minutes), so when you have a shortlist, it’s worth trying them all to see which you prefer.

 Any other considerations?

-There are laws in the UK covering so-called e-bikes, and you can read more about which electric bikes are legal to use on the road.
+There are laws in the UK covering electric bikes, and you can read more about which electric bikes are legal to use on the road.

 Bikes that conform must have a motor 250 watts or less, and must not operate the motor over 15.5mph.
 Also, you have to be 14 or older to ride one.

 You should also consider warranty and longevity.
 An e-bike may be cheap, but if a component fails you don’t want to have to pay to send the whole thing overseas for repair.
 Worse still, if you can’t get replacement parts at all, your bike may cease to work at all.

-Similarly, it’s worth getting a branded battery (Panasonic, Samsung etc) or at least checking if you can buy replacement batteries.
+Similarly, it’s worth getting a branded battery (Panasonic, Samsung, Sony etc) or at least checking if you can buy replacement batteries.
 Lithium-ion packs can be recharged between 800 and 1000 times, which could mean a three-year lifespan if you commute to and from work.
 And batteries will lose their capacity over time, meaning the bike’s assisted range will decrease as the battery ages.

 A removable battery means you can take it indoors to charge: handy if you don’t have a mains socket in your shed.

-Finally, ask your employer if you can buy an e-bike on the ride-to-work scheme.
+Finally, ask your employer if you can buy an e-bike on the Bike2Work or Cyclescheme .
 This can knock off a big chunk of the cost.
 For example, it could take a £1,500 model down to £1,000.
 And that’s cheaper than even a Zone 1-2 annual Travelcard in London.

-The Volt Alpine is a superb e-bike.
-It's great to ride on- and off-road and has decent range.
-The motor is powerful enough for riding at a comfortable 20mph, too.
+The Volt Connect is a superb e-bike.
+It feels reassuringly sturdy and has great range.
+The motor is powerful enough for riding up steep hills with ease.

 Read our full Volt Connect (2020) review